Women’s right to education: Importance of Women Education In Pakistan

 Importance of Female Education in Pakistan

-According to article 37 of the Constitution of Pakistan, Having an education is a fundamental right of every citizen. girls are the backbone of any society and equally important as men but we are in fight for women’s education rights.
+According to article 37 of the Constitution of Pakistan, Having an education is a fundamental right of every citizen. girls are the backbone of any society and equally important as men but we are in the fight for women’s education rights.
 A successful country or society come into existing by their children, youngsters, people, and they learn their basics from a woman (Mother).
 An educated woman can help us to bring change. she can understand circumstances and know how to live her life and how to grow her kids as a great nation.

 Women’s Education Rights